 As you know, hooves are made out of Keratin and, in order to make Keratin well, your horse needs to absorb an abundance of a wide-spectrum of nutrients.
 For many horses a modern equine diet and modern pasture dimensions do not grow good hooves.
 So, what is Keratin and what does Aloeride bring to the (s)table?

 Aloeride gives your horse 7 out of the 8 dietary essential amino acids (Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Valine, there’s no consensus on Tryptophan yet.
 Aloeride gives your horse 12 dietary non-essential amino acids (Alanine, Arginine, Asparagine, Cysteine, Glutamic Acid, Glycine, Histidine, Proline, Serine, Tyrosine, Glutamine, Aspartic Acid).
 Aloeride gives your horse vitamin B1, B2, B3, B5, B6, B9, B12 and vitamin A and C. Aloeride gives your horse the inorganic minerals Calcium, Magnesium, Potassium, Sodium, Zinc, Iron, Phosphorus, Manganese, Molybdenum, Copper and Chromium.
 Next to these nutrients, Aloeride gives your horse other, aloe-vera-specific nutrients that you can never get from even the best feed.
 Next to that, by firmly supporting digestion, Aloeride promotes the uptake of nutrients in regular feed.
 Aloeride is a 100% pure, natural product with Nature’s own nutrient-to-nutrient ratios.
 Frankly this unique wide spectrum of nutrients would do little if it wasn’t delivered in a properly meaningful quantity!
 No worries, each sachet of 2,000mg equates to a very generous serving of 400 ml of original juice!
-That’s where how Aloeride is grown, is harvested and is made, completely sets it apart from the competition.
+That’s where ‘how Aloeride is grown, is harvested and is made’, completely sets it apart from other aloe vera but also from hoof supplements.
+A much bigger bang for your buck as they say in America.
 If you are into proven premium quality, then this is the right aloe vera for you.

 Keratin = fibrous structural proteins = polypeptide strands depending on amino acid composition and their sequence + tight disulphide bridges + several inorganic minerals + several B vitamins.
-Without these, no hoof, no horse.
+Without these you don’t have a hoof, and thus no horse.
 It’s easy to underestimate the complex interactions between nutrients when designing diets.
-Aloeride as a substance is not man-made, it has Nature-designed ratios.
+That is why horse owners ring us, hoof-specific diets often don’t work and nor do man-made supplements.
+Aloeride as a substance is not man-made, it has Nature-designed ratios and a generous dosage.

 So let’s look at the spectrum of amino acids necessary for a healthy hoof (as you have seen, they’re pretty much all in the Aloeride).
 A healthy hoof contains high levels of Cystine, Arginine, Leucine, Lysine, Proline, Serine, Glycine and Valine, and lower levels of Methionine, Phenylalanine and Histidine.
 Cystine is an amino acid formed by the oxidation of two Cysteine residues that link to make disulfide bridges (these make keratin stronger/harder).
 Cystine doesn’t determine the hardness of the hoof on its own, in addition, normal hooves contains higher levels of Threonine, Phenylalanine and Proline but less Arginine.
 To give these disulphide bridges more strength still, roughly every seventh residue is Leucine (a dietary essential amino acid).
 Interesting about this bridging is, that it sticks together through hydrophobic interactions i.e. water repellent.
 It is obvious why Cystine/Cysteine resides mainly on the outer layer of the hoof, that’s where you need the hardest shield!